Da Nang Air Base: USAF use

 In March 1965, the 35th Tactical Fighter Wing (35th TFW) deployed to the base.In April the 615th Tactical Fighter Squadron deployed to the base.
-The 416th Tactical Fighter Squadron deployed to the base before moving to Bien Hoa Air Base in mid-May.
+The 416th Tactical Fighter Squadron deployed to the base before moving to Bien Hoa AB in mid-May.
 Also in April the 476th Tactical Fighter Squadron (476th TFS) equipped with F-104Cs was deployed to the base.
 In May the 20th Tactical Air Support Squadron (20th TASS) equipped with O-1s deployed to the base.
 In June the 615th TFS returned to the US.
 In mid-June the 8th Bombardment Squadron equipped with B-57Bs moved to the base from Bien Hoa, these would be rotated with other B-57s from the 13th Bombardment Squadron until September 1966 when they would be moved to Phan Rang Air Base.

 On the early morning of 1 July 1965, the PAVN and Vietcong launched a mortar and sapper attack on the base, destroying one F-102 and two C-130s and damaging a further two F-102s and one C-130.
 The PAVN/VC had killed a guard undetected and then used his unsecured telephone to divert US troops to the far side of the base.

 In July, the 436th Tactical Fighter Squadron (436th TFS) replaced the 476th TFS.
 In October the 435th Tactical Fighter Squadron replaced the 436th TFS.
 In November the 390th Tactical Fighter Squadron (390th TFS) equipped with F-4s deployed to the base.

 The 1972d Communications Squadron was designated and organized at Da Nang Airport on 20 August 1965, as part of the 1964th Communications Group, Air Force Communications Service.

 On 1 January 1966, the 4503rd Tactical Fighter Squadron equipped with the F-5A Skoshi Tiger moved to the base for trial operations over North Vietnam and Laos.
 The F-5s returned to Bien Hoa in early February and returned to Da Nang AB from 20 February to 10 March when they returned again to Bien Hoa and were redesignated as the 10th Fighter Squadron.

 On 8 January 1966, the 37th Aerospace Rescue and Recovery Squadron (37th ARRS) was activated at Da Nang AB operating 5 HU-16s on loan from the 31st ARRS and the 33rd ARRS, the squadron was responsible for aircrew recovery over North Vietnam, Laos and the Gulf of Tonkin.
 In May 1967, Detachment 1 38th ARRS operating HH-3s at the base was reassigned to the 37th ARRS.

 In February 1966, the 480th Fighter Squadron deployed to the base.
 In July Detachment 3, 405th Fighter Wing equipped with F-102s deployed to the base.

 In April/May 1966, following civil unrest in Da Nang, all USAF personnel were moved from off-base housing into barracks on the base.